evantwout/web/source/index.rst

 element library.
 It is a joint project between University College London (UCL), the University of Reading and the University of Durham.
-The main coding team is located at UCL and consists of Simon Arridge, Timo Betcke, Martin Schweiger and Wojciech Smigaj.
+The main coding team is located at UCL and consists of Simon Arridge, Timo Betcke, Martin Schweiger and Wojciech Śmigaj.
 Other project members include Stephen Langdon (Reading), Douglas Saddy (Reading), and Jon Trevelyan (Durham).

 News
 ----